The Facts About Burglary

-• For more information on locks, contact the S.E.T.
-Team at Murrieta P.D. or write for the Attorney General's Home Security Handbook.
+- For more information on locks, contact the Special Enforcement Team or write for the Attorney General's Home Security Handbook.

-• Install a wide angle lens viewer in the front door.
-Never open the door without knowing who is
+- Install a wide angle lens viewer in the front door.
+Never open the door without knowing who is there.

 Another deterrent to "would be" burglars is Operation Identification.

-• Neighbors working together in cooperation with law enforcement make one of the best crime
+- Neighbors working together in cooperation with law enforcement make one of the best crime fighting teams around.

-• For more information on how to start your own NEIGHBORHOOD WATCH GROUP — contact the Murrieta Police Department’s Special Enforcement Team.
+- For more information on how to start your own Neighborhood watch group - contact the Special Enforcement Team.